Yimro/monitoring-embedded-system/README.md

 I am not commenting on the SNMP Exporter and Node Exporter as they are pretty much self explaining.
 Here my code for the sensors and the custom exporter is published.

 The custom exporter is written in Python.
-One sensor is running MicroPython, another sensor is running on C++.
-Check out the code.
+It imports data from sensors, _sensor-node-pico-dht20_ and _sensor-node-esp32-mhz20_.

 ### custom-exporter-sensors
 Python exporter for the sensor nodes, uses the python prometheus exporter library.
 This exporter receives data as a MQTT subscriber and exports them.

+### custom-exporter-loadtest
+Python script that generates many exporters and a http service discovery server

 ### images
 Some photos